Trilarion/opensourcegames/entries/zauberer.md

 - Assets license: 3-clause BSD
 - Developer: Eric Söderberg

-FPS project whose initial goal is to serve as a Free data package for engines based on the Hexen source.
+Initial goal is to serve as a Free data package for engines based on the Hexen source.

 ## Building